openapi-processor/openapi-processor-spring/docs/processor/endpoints.md

 handle.

 Using a single endpoint method it has to decide which response to create.
 This leads to some boring `if/else` code.
-To avoid this the generatr creates one endpoint method for each possible response.
+To avoid this the processor creates one endpoint method for each possible response.

 For the example above it creates the following interface: